HolySpecs/Automating-Finance/README.md

+# Automating Finance

+## Introduction
+This is made up of two scripts that automate the process of downloading the required data from Incorta and Microstrategy from their respective scripts.
+This is intended for Keysight Technologies Employees only.

+## Requirements
+1. Python 3.8 or higher (3.10.10 was used)
+2. Selenium 4.8
+3. webdriver_manager
+4. A valid Incorta and Microstrategy account

+## Set Up Guide
+This does not need to be followed all the way if you are knowledgeable in fulfilling the requirements but is usefull if it is not working on first use.

+### Incorta
+To be able for the script to download the files correctly, the following files in Incorta must be favorited:
+1. MARCOM PO REPORT - PR Number Copy
+2. Marcom_invoices

+### Microstrategy

 Steps to follow before running script:
 - Download Python (anything above 3.8 is ok)
 	- Python is the programming language that's used .